Lystrup

 Lystrup is a suburb of Aarhus, Denmark.
 It is located 9 km north of Aarhus city centre, west of Egå and the Bay of Aarhus.
-It had a population of 10,153 (1 January 2025), and is the second most populous urban area of Aarhus Municipality.
+It had a population of 10,116 (1 January 2026), and is the second most populous urban area of Aarhus Municipality.

 The larger local community of Lystrup-Elsted-Elev had a population of 12,034 as of 1 January 2023.
-Including Hjorthøj, with which the town has gradually merged, the total population of the combined urban area was 15,653.
+Including Hjortshøj, with which the town has gradually merged, the total population of the combined urban area was 15,653.

 The name Lystrup (Etymology)

 The name Lystrup originates from a local chieftain named Lyr, who lived in the area around the 13th century.
 Lyr was a devoted worshiper of the Norse gods and rejected both Christianity and the idea of ever having a church built on his land.
 Lyr’s burial mound still exists near the present-day Lystrup Church, which was built in 1989.

 For many years, the area was known as Lyrstrup, and later it received its current name, Lystrup.